CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 Critic scoreSeparate strict proof, posterior probability, and confidence

-Chiral pair synthesisChirality plus contradiction residuals across graph, tensor, and access layers
+Chiral pair synthesisChirality plus contradiction residuals across graph, proof, evidence, and access layers

 LLM-centered synthesisLLMs extract and render; structured evidence ranks truth